Smart-IoT-Systems/genesis-uca/docs/examples/4.Ansible_resources/README.md

 Finally, we specify that our InternalComponent will be deployed on our InfrastructureComponent.
 To do so, we need to create a containement relationship between the two components by clicking on 'Add Link > Containment'.
 Select the proper nodes and click on the 'add' button.

+## Deploy
+Click on 'Deploy > All'.
+This will send our deployment model to the GeneSIS deployment engine and trigger the deployment.

+Once the deployment started, you can observe deployment logs in the console where you started GeneSIS.
+In particular, you will see:
+Once the deployment completed, you should see the logs depicted in the figure below.

+That's all folks!